 The Sennheiser HD 800 S are top-of-the-line audiophile headphones.
 They feature an open-back design, with 56mm Ring Radiator dynamic drivers that deliver a satisfyingly neutral and reference-grade sound.
 Even though they're quite large, their fit is comfortable enough for long listening sessions.
 That said, you'll want to consider using a good amp and DAC to get the most out of them, which can be an added cost on top of the high price tag of these cans.

-The Sennheiser HD800S are a poor choice for travel.
+The Sennheiser HD800S aren't designed for travel.
 They're bulky, open-back headphones.
 As a result, your audio leaks into the vehicle for all to hear.
 They also don't block out any environmental noise.
 Their cable and high impedance are also inconvenient for connectivity.
 While they're comfortable, they're also large and will get in the way.

 The Sennheiser HD 800 S are bad for office work.
 Its open-back design lets in background noise and keystrokes while also leaking audio into the environment.
 The headphones also lack a mic, so you'll need an outboard microphone for work calls.
 They also need an amp to power them adequately.
 That said, they're comfortable, and if your office has a door, they might work better if you're the workplace's resident audiophile.